 What then results is removal of the wrong notion ‘I am the limited body-mind’ and removal of the associated habitual tendencies (vasanas) that obstruct suffering.
-This then results in what is usually termed Samadhi (the 4th and last stage of the traditional Advaita Vedanta teachings), and the culmination of samadhi is sahaja samadhi, what Ramana here calls the sahaja state.
-Sahaja means easy or natural, so this is the easy state or natural state, a synonym for liberation itself (‘Jnana sure’).
+This then results in what is usually termed Samadhi (the 4th and last stage of the traditional Advaita Vedanta teachings), and the culmination of Samadhi is Sahaja Samadhi, what Ramana here calls the Sahaja state.
+Sahaja means easy or natural in Sanskrit, so this is the Easy State or Natural State, a synonym for Liberation itself (ie. ‘Jnana sure’ in the text).

 I have written several more posts on this and done a few videos that go into this in more detail, so feel free to take a look: